Ha Giang VietnamHa Giang, Vietnam

 The altitude of Ha Giang city is 785m/2575ft.
 Quan Ba is at 7,945.8 metres (26,069 ft) elevation.
 Dong Van average elevation is 1491 meters (4892ft) above sea level.
 Meo Vac average altitude is 1074m/3524ft.
 Mountains in Ha Giang are quite high, in which the highest Tay Con Linh point with 2,419m in height.

-Ha Giang what to do
+Ha Giang things to do

 Coming to Ha Giang, you will have the chance to visit remote hilltrive villages, colorful ethnic markets, beautiful scenary in Quan Ba valley, Dong Van Plateau, Love Market of Khau Vai, beautiful Ma Pi Leng pass, H’mong King Palace…